simonambridge/DataStax-5.0-Multi-Instance-Demo/README.md

 cqlsh> exit
 ```

-We can have a peek:
+We can have a peek and see the cluster name we specified - the data cantre is also called Cassandra:
 ```
 cqlsh> select cluster_name from system.local;